2017Yasu/newPygobnilp/README.md

 ## Bayesian networks

-A Baysian networks (BN) is represented as a *directed acyclic graph (DAG)* $G=(V,E)$ which is a directed graph with the absence of cycles.
+A Baysian networks (BN) is represented as a *directed acyclic graph (DAG)* G=(V,E) which is a directed graph with the absence of cycles.
 The following image illustrates an example, called 'Asia', which was introduced by Lauritzen and Spiegelhalter.
 This represents a probabilistic model for a medical expert system.
 Each variable can be either TRUE (t) or FALSE (f), and each of them means as follows: A = "visit to Asia", T = "Tuberculosis", X = "Normal X-Ray result", E = "Either tuberculosis or lung cancer", L = "Lung cancer", D = "Dyspnea (shortness of breath)", S = "Smoker", and B = "Bronchitis".
 It is evident from this BN that variable D is a 'child' of 'parents' E and B, which visually tells that bronchitis and either tuberculosis or lung cancer directly influence the probability to cause dyspnea.
 In this way, BNs efficiently present probabilistic relationships.

 <img width="1440" alt="asia" src="https://user-images.githubusercontent.com/36260690/116341231-7d9da980-a81b-11eb-82d8-1f76dcf04ed4.png">